Outdoor Research Helium II Fully Reviewed

 One of the most refreshing ways to run is to do so outdoors.
-Whether it’s on a running track, along a road or sidewalk, or along a hiking trail, many running enthusiasts extol the virtues of outdoor running in comparison to simply running on a treadmill.
-The benefits of increased exposure to warm sunlight and fresh air can be mentally and physically reinvigorating, which is why neighborhood joggers are such a common sight.
 However, the consequence of outdoor running is exposure to the elements.
 A bit of road running can be pleasant during a sunny day but the mood can quickly turn sour if rain begins to fall.
-This is especially true with the popular pastime of trail running, where rain can potentially lead to debilitating injuries if a runner is ill-prepared.
 In order to mitigate the potential damage and discomfort that comes with running in the rain, many popular running shoes are designed with waterproof materials.
-However, this is only one part of the problem since the rest of a runner’s body is still exposed.
-As a solution, companies such as Mountain Hardware have designed waterproof running jackets like the Helium II, which provide excellent protection from wind chill and rain while storing easily and weighing very light.
+Also, waterproof running jackets such as Outdoor Research Helium II which provide excellent protection from wind chill and rain while storing easily and weighing very light.

 - Excellent water protection